sridharmanohar/Design-Patterns/OAuth2-JWT-Running-Notes.md

 10. **Oauth2 Client Identifier**
     * The authorization server issues the registered client a client identifier -- a unique string representing the registration information provided by the client.
+    * Assume this as the client username that we use in spring oauth2 flows.

 11. **OAuth2 Client Authentication**
     * Confidential clients are typically issued (or establish) a set of client credentials used for authenticating with the authorization server (e.g., password, public/private key pair).
-    * **So this is apart from the auth. grant that is issued by the resource owner?
-And, if yes, then should the client present these creds also (along with the grant) while requesting the auth. server for access token??**

 12. **OAuth2 Client Password**
     * Clients in possession of a client password MAY use the HTTP Basic authentication scheme to authenticate with the auth. server.